TopHillRobotics/quadruped-robot/README.md

 - **hybrid mode** uses position and torque to implement flexible locomotion.

-The project now supports Unitree A1 robot and DeepRobotics Lite2A robot.
-This project can be extended to support other quadruped robots such as Unitree AlienGO/GO1, DeepRobotics Jueying/X20 and Anymal.
+The project now supports Unitree A1 robot and DeepRobotics Lite2A robot, and can be extended to support other quadruped robots such as Unitree AlienGO/GO1, DeepRobotics Jueying/X20 and Anymal.
 For more information about quadruped robots, check out the following websites

 -  [Unitree](https://github.com/unitreerobotics)